TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/overview.md

 See the [Lifecycle Procedures Checklist](checklist.md) page for a comprehensive list of every _Action_ in all _Phases_ of the portal lifecycle.

-See the [Customization](customization.md) page for instructions on how to extend the portal architecture with containers or TAPIS applications.
+See the [Customization](customization.md) page for instructions on how to extend the portal architecture with additional containers or published TAPIS applications.

+See the [Core Portal Ecosystem](pages/ecosystem.md) page for an explanation of the design decisions and goals driving the evolution of the Core Portal codebase.

 ---